tomasferrarisenda/crossplane-minikube-lab/README.md

 ```
 </br>

-Now go to localhost:8080 on your browser and Voilá!
+Now go to localhost:8080 on your browser to access the ArgoCD UI.
+You'll get the credentials from deploy script.

 You should be able to access ArgoCD UI on localhost:8081 server to check everything is runnin fine.